 The reserve for property taxes represents taxes recognized as revenue under generally accepted accounting principles but not available for appropriation under State statute.
-The reserve for budget stabilization represents money required to be set-aside by statute to protect against cyclical changes in revenues and expenditures.
+The reserve for textbooks represents money set-aside by statute to buy books.
+The reserve for budget stabilization represents workers' compensation refund monies from the state.